 Although Bio Cleanze kills mould within a few minutes, the self-cleansing action will continue for several months.
 To speed this process up, rinse with plenty of fresh water a few days after treatment.

 1) Remove the worst of the mould with a scraper, or brush and water, until you can see the underlying surface.

 2) Gently brush in a solution of Bio Cleanze.
 This will loosen the biofilm.
-Then spray with Biocidal Wash so the remaining mould is thoroughly soaked.
+Then spray with Bio Cleanze so any remaining mould is thoroughly soaked.

 3) Around 6 weeks following treatment the black staining will be significantly less and whatever remains will usually soon wash away with the rain.
-However, occasionally another rinse may be required to finish the job.
-Or, treat any remaining black staining with Lightning Cleanze.
+Occasionally another rinse may be required to finish the job.

 The main factor that determines how long the render stays clean for is the cleanliness of the water that runs over it after treatment.

 Bio Cleanze will have killed off the biological growth that was causing the staining the customer wanted removed.
 But if water (running off an untreated roof for example) dumps more of the same cocktail of algae and mould onto the walls, the problems will soon return.